Tomas-Ka/obsidian-blog/_notes/_Staging/Day 3.md

 * Laputa drawings!!!
 * A violin in the example drawing/art room
 * Lots of plane drawings
-* Nausicaä and Mononoke next to real other lives really similar
+* Nausicaä and Mononoke next to each other looks really similar
 * Scribbled with crayon!
 Or colour pens at least
-* Gorgeous landscapes for ariett
+* Gorgeous landscapes for Arietti
 * All the trinkets in Howl
 * Such a feeling of nostalgia
 * We get to see storyboards as well
-* The environment drawings from the boy and the heron look like actual photo plastic sheets over background to create parallax
+* The environment drawings from the boy and the heron look like actual photos
+* plastic sheets over background to create parallax
 * I need to watch the boy and the heron again is so beautiful
 * People playing Christmas music on bells in the foyer.
 Like real brass bells!
 They started with deck the halls.
 Five people with a large amount of bells they all held 2 each
 * Holy ducking shit this is beautiful, I didn't even know bells could make sounds like that played some Ghibli ending theme I recognise from recently, maybe the one with the girl who died in tuberculosis?
 Gotta have a more proper look.
 Maybe incest movie?
 Ponyo??